Alright, we’re now onto the last of my three-part health story, bringing me to today. As continued from yesterday…

 During the first week of the SCD (the intro diet, specifically, which must be followed for the first 3-5 days and is crucial to the healing process), I was tired and lethargic, but my body felt extremely light.
 The light feeling was probably because I wasn’t bloated or experiencing discomfort for the first time in a a very long time.
 It’s not uncommon to feel this way during the intro diet because the body is going through a lot and it’s essentially the initial die-off period of the bacteria.
-Additionally, the foods allowed on the intro portion of the SCD are very limited (as in a handful of foods to choose from) and do not yield many calories, even if you try to eat a lot.
+Additionally, the foods allowed on the intro portion of the SCD are very limited and do not yield many calories, even if you try to eat a lot.
 Because I was still going to yoga and working out during this phase, I really had to increase my intake of these foods, but it still wasn’t enough.
 Even though I didn’t weigh myself, I know I lost weight during that week.
 The foods I ate during this phase included eggs, unflavored gelatin made with 100% pure grape juice, homemade 24-hour yogurt, dry curd cottage cheese, eggs, homemade vegetable broth (I didn’t do meat then) and some baked fish fillets.
 I ate variations of these foods for all my meals during those five days.

 I made it one month on the SCD before I made the decision to add chicken and turkey back into my diet.
 I was having a hard time getting enough protein, especially for how active I am, and knew my body needed it.
 I did a lot of research and spoke with my naturopath about it.
 She thought it was a good idea, but did not push or force me in any way to do so.
 It was my decision.
 So, Jesse and I bought a rotisserie chicken from Whole Foods to eat for dinner one night, and he cut me a little piece.
 As soon as I tasted it, I knew it was exactly what I was missing.
 It tasted good and felt good too.
 Needless to say, I asked for more, and the rest is history.

 It took a lot of patience to get to where I am now, along with a lot of reading and research.
-I didn’t eat anything raw for the first several months (including fruit — everything had to be cooked with the exception of avocado and ripe bananas), didn’t eat nuts in any form for the first month and didn’t even start eating raw nuts on their own until late winter/early spring.
+I didn’t eat anything raw for the first several months (including fruit — everything had to be cooked with the exception of avocado and ripe bananas), didn’t eat nuts in any form for the first month and didn’t even start eating raw nuts on their own for several months.
 I tried eating raw mixed greens a couple months in, along with a raw apple (with skin) and was in total agony, and didn’t do it again until I knew my body was ready.
-Also worth noting, I now eat other high-quality meat as well, specifically beef, bison and buffalo, and even enjoy dark meat and crispy skin (was a white meat only girl growing up, no skin either!).
-I still haven’t tried lamb (I’ve actually never had it in my life) and don’t really eat pork, mainly because I don’t care for it much.
-I’ve even tried pasture raised chicken liver in pate form!
-I had never had that in my life either.
-I didn’t care for it, but hey, I still tried it!
+Also worth noting, in addition to poultry and fish, I now eat high-quality red meat as well.

 One thing that was super helpful throughout my healing was the phases charts from the SCD Lifestyle Surviving to Thriving book from scdlifestyle.com.
 I don’t actually own the book, but my naturopath gave me a copy of the phases charts.
 Even though the phases are all individual and not a specified amount of time (for example, it doesn’t tell you to stay in a phase for one month before moving to the next), they’re helpful because they tell you which foods to try and in what form (raw, cooked, peeled, etc.).
 It takes some patience and experimentation to know when to move into the next phase.
 I definitely didn’t rush any of the phases.